JakeyGilly/cryptocurrency/README.md

 # Cryptocurrency
+#### (I do not support and kind of gambiling and this is not a tool for it.
+I made this as a project and it is mainly a proof of concept.
+You take full responsibility for the potential consequences you may face when using this tool.)
 #### About
 This is a project that can mesure cryptocurrency's such as Bitcoin, Ethereum, Dogecoin and many more this project relys on the Bittrex api for tracking coin prices.